materkel/lb-satellizer/README.md

 # lb-satellizer

+** !!!
+This Module is under development and should not be used in production !!! **

 lb-satellizer integrates 3rd party (facebook, twitter, etc.) authentication for [loopback](https://github.com/strongloop/loopback).
 The purpose of this module is to set up remote methods to authenticate (login), link and unlink with multiple social media providers.